Xunnamius/hashnav/Docs/Documentation.md

 * It is generally unwise to nest parameters inside of other parameters, even though it is partially supported ([set()](#PMI-set "Jump to it!") does not support parameter-array notation).
 Serializing whole objects using the page's URI is an even worse idea.
 Instead of nesting parameters/objects, just use separate parameters (or store the data in a variable/session/server-side)!
 * Sometimes IE<9 misbehaves if it is in quirks mode.
 Make sure to use PROPER LEGAL doctypes if you want HashNav to function at its full capability.
 * **WARNING**: Switching parsers in the middle of a session could have disasterous effects when combined with `HashNav.History` module!
 Parsers do NOT know how to read each other's history entries, nor should they.
+* It is generally a good idea to use the [explicitChange](#ObserverTriggers "Jump to it!") quantifier whenever possible, especially when using relative hashes.
+This will cut down on your overall page processing time since "different" hashes that evaluate to the same data will not trigger any observers.

 ##Coming <a name="ComingSoon"></a> Soon
 * Total rebuild of the playground (ground up) -- for one, changing parsers via GUI will be super easy